tachyon-beep/kaslite/docs/test_audit/python_version_update.md

 2. **Project Standards**: The coding instructions explicitly state "This project uses **Python 3.12**" and requires leveraging modern language features.

+3. **Type Checker Alignment**: Updated mypy configuration from `python_version = "3.8"` to `python_version = "3.12"` to prevent false warnings about pattern matching support.

-3. **Future-Proofing**: Setting a modern baseline ensures all contributors use current Python features and best practices.
+4. **Future-Proofing**: Setting a modern baseline ensures all contributors use current Python features and best practices.

 ## Validation